lsbFlying/resy/README-EN.md

   function btn2() {
     /**
-     * It should be noted that resy has automatic batch update
+     * A: It should be noted that resy has automatic batch update
      * In addition, the batch update of resy can make up for the version below react v18.
-     * In places where react cannot manage, such as promise or setTimeout, batch update also has the effect */
+     * In places where react cannot manage, such as promise or setTimeout, batch update also has the effect *
+     * B: In most cases, setState and a single direct update are asynchronous,
+     * However, in some extreme cases, the updates of a batch in the middle will become synchronous updates,
+     * This is to ensure the smoothness and coordination of updates.
+     */
     // It can be updated by direct assignment (the simplest update way) store.count++;